Nature's Revelations: God Speaks Through Beauty

 Then, in startling unison,

-they too honk and flutter as the first flock,
+they too honk and flutter as the first had,